OleSuyaye/OleSuyaye/README.md

 ⚙️ On a journey to becoming a **Data Engineer**

-I enjoy working with data to uncover insights that can drive **real-world impact**.
+I use data to uncover insights that drive **real-world decisions**.

 ---
 ## 🌱 Current Focus